zachalbert/ldthw/_color/057-color-harmonies-tetradic.md

 9. For the row with blue, follow the same procedure.
 Choose whether you want the second pair of complements to start by adding or subtracting 60 from the base blue.
 10. Finally, create a tetradic harmony with the color of your choice in the fourth row.

 In the next row, you're going to learn about square harmonies, which are a slight variation of tetradic harmonies.
+Keep this file.